 Even though I’m only at the beginning of my journey, in just one month I feel so much lighter, happier and secure about my life.

-I know I have a long way to go and sometime the hardest thing to do is to maintain new habits but I’ve never been so determined to create a world where I’m responsible for my own happiness.
+I know I have a long way to go and sometime the hardest thing to do is to maintain new habits, but I’ve never been so determined to create unshakable self-worth.

 I’ll be posting regular updates, so keep an eye out and let me know in the comments below what you do to make yourself happy!!